joelfad/TankCommanderPanic/doc/map_file_format.md

-# .map file format specification
+# .map File Format Specification

 This document specifies the format and content of `.map` files for the Tank Commander Panic game server program.
 These files are created by the `map_gen.py`